Alfresco/docs-alfresco/content-services/latest/admin/control-center.md

 The tag list automatically refreshes and you can see the new tag you created.
 If you click the three dots on the right hand side of your tag you are able to **Edit** or **Delete** it.

-**Note:** Deleting a tag removes it from all the files it has been assigned to in the Digital Workspace.
+> **Note:** Deleting a tag removes it from all the files it has been assigned to in the Digital Workspace.

 ## Categories

 A category is a group of files, or other categories, that all relate to a project or concept.
-Content can be a part of more than one category, for example, a category called **language** may include a language file called **english**, and the file may also exist within a category called **country**.
-For more on their use in the Digital Workspace, see [categories]({% link content-services/latest/using/content/tags-categories.md %}#categories)
+Content can be a part of more than one category, for example, a category called **Language** may include a language file called **English**, and the file may also exist within a category called **Country**.
+For more on their use in the Digital Workspace, see [Categories]({% link content-services/latest/using/content/tags-categories.md %}#categories)

 To create a root level category: